In the last article, we were discussing the ways in which QTP can compare text.

-- Instead by reading the table and using GetRowCount, GetColumnCount, GetRowItem functions you can establish a looping mechanism and check as needed and exit on failure.
+- Instead, by reading the table and using GetRowCount, GetColumnCount, and GetRowItem functions, you can establish a looping mechanism and check as needed, and exit on failure.
 The only consideration for a tester at this point would be to make sure that he writes appropriate test results so that there is clarity.

-- Also, table checkpoint fails in case of dynamic tables.
+- Also, table checkpoint fails in the case of dynamic tables.